saqlain-khan98/Charm-Hadrons-Pie-Plots/README.md

    cd Charm-Hadrons-Pie-Plots
    python3 charm_hadrons.py
    ```
-2. A png file named will be saved that will diplay quark compositions of ground-state charm meson and baryons according to quark model.
+2. A png file named "charm_hadrons.png" will be saved that will diplay quark compositions of ground-state charm meson and baryons according to quark model (as an example shown above).